 If you have ever had an aromatherapy massage, you’ll have noticed how the therapist mixes up a unique selection of essential oils designed to calm your mind and boost vitality.
 We’re talking lavender, neroli, eucalyptus, clove, rosemary; the list goes on and on.
 All these essential oils contain terpenes which are responsible for their unique aromas.
 In lavender you’ll find linalool, in neroli, limonene, eucalyptus is abundant in pinene, and clove, beta-caryophyllene.
 And guess what, these terpenes can all be found in hemp.

 Plants use terpenes as a way of repelling insects.
-However, in what seems to be an amazing miracle of nature, substances that are poison to creepy crawlies, are medicine to humans.
-But don’t just take our word for it.
-Many key terpenes have been studied by scientists and show therapeutic potential for everything from depression, pain, the immune system, disturbed sleep, and cancer.
+However, in what seems to be an amazing miracle of nature, substances that are poison to creepy crawlies, are health-boosting to humans.

 Terpenes and Hemp